 The conference was organized by NIST’s Law Enforcement Standards Office (OLES) in collaboration with the AAFS — Questioned Document Section, the ABFDE, the ASQDE, the FBI Laboratory, the NIJ and SWGDOC.

-Some document examiners prefer to be called ‘forensic’ document examiners while other prefer the term ‘questioned’ document examiner.
-Is there any difference?
+Some document examiners prefer to be called forensic document examiners while other prefer the term questioned document examiner.
+So, in this context, is there any actual difference between forensic or questioned?

 The simple answer is ‘no’; there is no real difference.
 Historically, the term used was “questioned document examiner” but in the last 15-20 years, “forensic” has become a much more common adjective applied to almost any (scientific) endeavour intended for court purposes.
 Just to add another variation to the discussion, when I began working in this field in the mid-1980’s my colleagues were called “examiners of questioned documents”.